 “That’s another false flag, I’m afraid,” says Bigote.

 We check in successfully—the woman at the front desk looks a little too long at Bigote’s passport, but finally lets us go—and now we’re on the line to security.

 I am sweating like a pig already.
 Fuck, I am such an idiot!
 Dad was right, I should never have tried to take a trip with this nut.
-Look at him: bobbing his head up and down like he’s brain-dead, walking like he’s got a stick up his ass, with those stupid thin glasses on the tip of his nose—does he even need glasses?—and that ridiculous mustache.
+Look at him: bobbing his head up and down like he’s brain-dead, with those stupid thin glasses on the tip of his nose—does he even need glasses?!—and that ridiculous mustache.
 Oh God, why doesn’t he trim that thing?
 His mustache makes him look even more suspicious!

 I look ahead to the security guards.
-Oh no, they’re ethnic!
-Bigote is going to think they’re Muslims or Mexicans or something.
-Fuck my life!
+Uh oh… they’re ethnic!
+Bigote is going to think they’re Muslims or Mexicans or something!

-“All liquids must be put into a sealed plastic bag,” says one of the guards in a mechanical monotone, “and separated from your luggage.
+“All liquids must be put into a sealed plastic bag,” one of the guards shouts, “and separated from your luggage.
 Please take your laptops out of your bags and out of their cases, and put them into a separate tray.
 All cell phones, keys, jackets, belts, shoes, and metal objects need to go into a bin and through the machine.”

 The people ahead of us are all doing that awkward scramble where they unpack half their luggage and get half-undressed, only to be waved through the machine to the other side, where half of them are stopped anyways to have their bags searched or their bodies waved with the metal wand, or something.

 “Okay, so, just like we practiced, okay?”
 I whisper to Bigote.